aktur/ouimeaux/README.rst

 Docker
 ------

+* run ouimeaux server in the container (note: the server port is 15000 due to the confilct on Synology NAS with the default DSM port):

+``sudo docker run --detach --net=host --name wemo aktur/ouimeaux``

-* build image
+* build image (optional, when you have locak changes to the Dockerfile):

 ``sudo docker build -t aktur/ouimeaux``

-* run ouimeaux server in the container (note: server port is 15000 due to the confilct on Synology NAS with the default DSM port)

-``sudo docker run --detach --net=host --name wemo aktur/ouimeaux``

-* you can also run this with the following docker-compose.yml:

 Access the ouimeaux server: http://docker-machine-ip:15000